junh1024/junh1024-Documents/Games/EV Nova Guide.md

 - If you have Solar panels, no matter how sunny a day is or how long you spend unloading cargo on a planet, they will only recharge in space.
 You also get auto-recharging when you reach T2 in the Vell-os storyline, but fuel is still not free.
 - If you bribe a planet to let you land and then target another ship, the planet will forget you paid, but credits have already been deducted from your account.
 - Regular manoeuvering speeds up your ship forever (until you make a change).
 But Afterburnerspeeds up your ship only temporarily.
-- And obviously, weapons in space make a lot of sounds, but you should hear almost nothing (p. much every fictional space work gets this wrong).
 - Missions only refresh when you land on a different planet, not every day
 - EVN can't distinguish btw created escorts & launched/standalone ships.
 When you get the ability to create dart, hailing them will get responses like a regular ship.
 - Slow ships as escorts magically move (but not turn) as fast as you do